-The 2006 Seki-Takakazu Prize has been awarded to The Japan-U.S. Mathematics Institute (JAMI) which is based at Johns Hopkins University.
-The Prize Presentation Ceremony was held on 27th March at the Faculty of Science and Technology, Chuo University during the Annual Meeting of the Mathematical Society of Japan (MSJ).
+The 2007 Seki-Takakazu Prize is awarded to Institut des Hautes Études Scientifiques (IHES) .
+The Prize Presentation Ceremony will be held September 22 at Tohoku University during the Autumn Meeting of the Mathematical Society of Japan (MSJ).

 The Seki-Takakazu Prize was named for a famous Japanese mathematician of the 17th century who lived at the same time as Newton and Leibniz and established his own theory of calculus.
 The prize was founded in 1995 on the occasion of the 50th annual meeting of the MSJ to honor people and organizations who have supported and encouraged the development of Mathematics in Japan over many years.

 IHES is in Bures-sur-Yvette, in a beautiful suburb of Paris.
 It is an institute for advanced research in Mathematics and Theoretical Physics.
 The institute has provided many exceptionally gifted scientists including many Fields Medalists, René Thom, Alexander Grothendieck, Pierre Deligne, Alain Connes, Jean Bourgain, Maxim Kontsevich, and Laurent Lafforgue.
 IHES was founded in 1958 by the initiative of Léon Motchane who had a strong passion to promote science.
 The institute is now considered to be the European counterpart of Princeton's Institute for Advanced Study.